Home / News & Insights / National Volunteer Month: Western Washington organizations looking for volunteers

 What kind of volunteer projects or skills are most needed right now?

 It takes 20-25 volunteers to run the food bank when it’s open for distribution.
 The food bank often needs people to help open and close the grocery stores.
-They are also looking for grocery rescue volunteers for Wednesday and Friday mornings.
+They are currently looking for volunteers interested in being substitutes for their weekly volunteers.

 World Relief Western Washington